Kingsford-Group/scallop/README.md

 sudo apt-get install automake
 ```

-The installation also requires other libraries, `libbz2, libllzma, libcurl,
+The installation also requires other libraries, `libbz2, liblzma, libcurl,
 libcrypto, libblas, liblapack`, which are pre dependencies of `libhts` and
 `libClp`.
 Install them if you encounter errors when compiling.